losfair/awesome-blueboat/README.md

 # awesome-blueboat

-A curated collection of web apps on the Blueboat engine.
+A curated collection of web apps on the [Blueboat](https://github.com/losfair/blueboat) engine.

+WIP.